-The council, police and partner agencies received a large volume of complaints regarding serious and persistent anti-social behaviour affecting the Ropemakers area and the Thames Pathway.
-This is a nuisance and is detrimental to the quality of life for residents, businesses and people visiting the area.
+The council, police and partner agencies received a large volume of complaints regarding serious and persistent anti-social behaviour affecting the Ropemakers area and the Thames Pathway, which was a nuisance and detrimental to the quality of life for residents, businesses and people visiting the area.

 A three year Public Spaces Protection Order (PSPO) was introduced on 1 March 2018, giving the police and council enforcement officers enforcement powers if conditions in the order are breached.

 The council completed a public consultation period with the public and partner agencies regarding the proposed PSPO and the vast majority of respondents were in favour of the PSPO.